 Will I receive a separate tax form for each fund that I invest in?

-No. You will receive a combined tax package that includes Forms 1099-DIV, 1099-B, and 1099-R (if applicable) in late January (shareholders of the T. Rowe Price Real Assets, Real Estate, Global Real Estate, and Small-Cap Value Funds will receive Form 1099-DIV and Form 1099-B in mid-February).
+No. You will receive a combined tax package that includes Forms 1099-DIV, 1099-B, and 1099-R (if applicable) and is mailed in late January (shareholders of the T. Rowe Price Real Assets, Real Estate, Global Real Estate, and Small-Cap Value Funds will receive Form 1099-DIV and Form 1099-B that is mailed in mid-February).
 Each form will list the funds in which you invest that had reportable transactions during the prior tax year.
-You may receive separate forms, however, depending upon the types of accounts you hold or invest in or the types of distributions made to you.
+You may receive separate forms, however, depending upon the types of accounts you hold or in which you invest or the types of distributions made to you.

 Why does the dividend amount paid by my fund differ between my Form 1099-DIV and my year-end statement?